 division for team projects with students in different grades is

 determined by the highest grade represented.
 Students are limited to a

 maximum of seven (7) entries during their lifetime.

 - Single Entry.

-Each student may enter only one project in the Fair.
+Each student may enter only one project each year.
 Each project may

 have one to three authors.
 Team projects will be placed in competition

 with individual projects in the same categories, though judging panels

 will have a higher level of expectation for team projects commensurate

 with the number of students on the team.
 All work must be done by the